lequant40/portfolio_allocation_js/README.md

 - Rational rounding of portfolio weights
   The rounding algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al. allows to compute the closest rational weights to a portfolio (real) weights.

-- Mean-variance efficient frontier computation, through the Markowitz critical line algorithm (ON-GOING, to be released with v0.0.6)
+- Mean-variance efficient frontier computation, through the Markowitz critical line algorithm
   Any mean-variance efficient portfolio is a convex combination of two adjacent corner portfolios, so that the mean-variance efficient frontier is entirely described by its corner portfolios, which can be efficiently computed by a specialized algorithm developped by Harry M. Markowitz.

 ## Usage